dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

-And grant it access on the subsccrption
+And grant it access on the subscription

 ![Illustration 6](/assets/aksops06.png)

 ![Illustration 7](/assets/aksops07.png)